fearnlj01/DocTest/Linux Guide.md

 **17)**
 `dotnet run --configuration Release`

-This will generate a copy of `credentials_example.json` to be used below
+This will generate a copy of `credentials_example.json` to be used below:
 - Open **CyberDuck**
 - Click on **Open Connection** (top-left corner), a new window should appear.
 - You should see **FTP (File Transfer Protocol)** in drop-down.